MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-analytics.md

 ## View traffic analytics for all websites in a tenant

-The steps to access traffic analytics are slightly different depending on if you are using the [new admin center](new-admin-overview.md) or the [classic admin center](admin-overview.md):
+The steps to access traffic analytics differ slightly depending on whether you are using the [new admin center](new-admin-overview.md) or the [classic admin center](admin-overview.md):

 # [Classic admin center](#tab/classic)